• Skip to main content

 7. Enter BIOS Using Automatic Repair

-If your computer is not booting up and you do not have a Bootable Windows 10 USB Drive, you can still enter BIOS by forcing your computer to go into recovery mode.
+If your computer is not booting up and you do not have a Bootable Windows 10 USB Drive, you can still enter BIOS by forcing the computer to go into recovery mode.

-1. Start your computer by pressing the Power button.
+1. Start the computer by pressing its Power button.

-2. Unable to load the operating system, your computer will start Self Diagnostic Power-On Self-Test (POST).
+2. If the computer is unable to load the operating system, it will start Self Diagnostic Power-On Self-Test (POST).

-3. Immediately after Power-On Self-Test (POST) is completed, press the Power button to shut down the computer.
+3. After Power-On Self-Test (POST) is completed, press the Power button to shut down the computer.

 4. Repeat steps 1 to 3 two more times.

-5. During the third restart, your computer will go into “Windows Recovery Environment” and it will automatically start performing a number of diagnostic tests to fix booting problems.
+5. During the third restart, your computer should go into “Windows Recovery Environment” and it will automatically start performing a number of diagnostic tests to fix booting problems.

 Windows Automatic Repair screen